schitresh/computer_science/database_system/8_concurrency_control_protocols.md

   - Else: Operation executed

 ## Thomas Write Rule (Write Ahead Logging Protocol)
-- Any modification to a database must be written to disk before control is returned to a user
+- Any modification to a database must be written to disk
+  - Before the control is returned to a user
 - This ensures that database remains consistent and durable
 - Modification of the basic timestamp ordering protocol
 - Does not enforce conflict serializability